DHainzl-Seekda/angular-introduction/README.md

-# git-introduction
+# angular-introduction
-Code for the Git Introduction
+Code for the Angular JS Introduction